Commercial floor screeding project in Birmingham. Client : Commercial flooring Location : Birmingham Date : 2024

 Case studies

-120㎡ traditional screed mixed on site and pumped in Stow Longa, Cambridgeshire Client : Property developer Location : Stow Longa, Cambridgeshire Date : 2024
+82㎡ traditional screed 82㎡ traditional screed on an underfloor heating installation at a new build property in Stow Longa, Cambridgeshire Client : Property developer Location : Stow Longa, Cambridgeshire Date : 2024

-New build floor screed – Little Houghton, Northamptonshire
+Polymer floor screed – Grendon, Northamptonshire